 Manual manipulation first.
 Before using any chemical or abrasive approach, attempt to remove residue by rolling or rubbing with a fingertip or clean soft cloth.
 Some residue that appears to be bonded to the surface is actually sitting on the surface and can be mechanically removed without chemistry.

-Approved solvent wipe.
 Most peelable maskant manufacturers specify solvents appropriate for residue removal from their products — isopropyl alcohol, acetone, or specific cleaning agents — that dissolve the maskant polymer without attacking the substrate.
 Follow the product’s residue removal guidance; using unapproved solvents may attack the substrate surface or leave secondary residue.
+On plated or anodized surfaces specifically, the chemical-resistance considerations covered in our guide to how peelable maskant protects metal during plating apply equally to residue-removal solvent selection.

 Avoid abrasive or mechanical scraping on sensitive surfaces.
 Metal scrapers, abrasive pads, and sandpaper risk scratching, gouging, or removing surface finish from the substrate while removing maskant residue.
 On gold-plated contacts, anodized surfaces, or polished finishes, mechanical abrasion is typically not an acceptable remediation approach.